Learn From The Masters: Gregory Crewdson

 Beneath the Roses

+Beneath the Roses is an epic book.
 This series of photographs took nearly ten years to complete and features anonymous townscapes, forests and desolate streets.
-It’s a rather dystopic look on American suburbia but incredibly fascinating to see.
+It’s a rather dystopic look on American suburbia but incredibly fascinating to see and one of the reasons why I love photography.

 And while I definitely recommend buying one of his books—if you have the chance to visit one of his exhibitions, don’t miss it!
 The larger than life prints make his world really come alive.